-Taste, in particular, should not monopolize the experience of a formal tasting, because you should also rely on sight, smell, touch, and sound for a full appreciation of the qualities of aromatic cacao.
+Taste in particular should not monopolize the experience of a formal tasting, because you should also rely on sight, smell, touch and sound to fully appreciate the qualities of aromatic cacao.

 Domori was the first company in the world to create a tasting code for chocolate that involves all five senses, creating a complete sensory experience.

-On the palate, the Domori tasting code evaluates three perceptions: scent, taste, and touch.
+On the palate, the Domori tasting code evaluates three aspects:

-Acidity.
-Acidity is necessary for precursory aromatic development.
+Acidity: This is precursory aromatic development.
 Again, when excessive, the fault is due to errors of fermentation or processing.